 What's happened

-Recent studies off British Columbia reveal orcas and Pacific white-sided dolphins working together to hunt Chinook salmon.
-The orcas follow the dolphins, which act as scouts, and scavenge leftovers, indicating a cooperative relationship.
-This challenges previous beliefs about predator interactions in the region.
+Recent studies off British Columbia reveal that northern resident orcas and Pacific white-sided dolphins are working together to hunt Chinook salmon.
+The orcas follow the dolphins, which act as scouts, and scavenge leftovers, challenging previous beliefs about predator interactions in the region.
+This cooperation indicates a new level of social adaptability among marine mammals.

 What's behind the headline?